Sernior/fairness/README.md

 	In systems where fault tolerance is crucial (e.g., aviation systems), priority-based synchronization can be used to ensure that redundant components or processes are always up and running, even during critical failures.

 **Multi-Threaded Gaming**:
-	In multi-threaded gaming engines, priority-based synchronization can prioritize rendering and user input processing, ensuring that the game responds quickly to player actions, even when background tasks are ongoing.
+	In multi-threaded gaming engines, priority-based synchronization can prioritize slower threads in order to increase throughput of the graphical pipeline so to increase FPS.

 **Scientific Simulations**:
-	Scientific simulations often have multiple tasks or calculations running concurrently.
-Priority-based synchronization can be used to allocate more resources to the most important or time-sensitive simulations, speeding up scientific discoveries.
+	Scientific Simulations often have a pipeline and the highest throughput the better.
+Scientific simulations often have multiple tasks or calculations running concurrently and are also often pipelines that could benefit from developers tweaking fairness policies in order to increase throughput.

 In these use-cases, priority-based synchronization mechanisms allow for better resource management, responsiveness, and prioritization of critical tasks over less critical ones, enhancing system efficiency and performance in scenarios where fairness and timing are of utmost importance.